-3. Policy-Porcupine Brook Receiving Water Quality Characterization
+3. North Tributary to Canobie Lake Receiving Water Quality Characterization

 In the winters ending in 2003, 2004, 2005 and 2006, the New Hampshire Department of Environmental Services (DES), the US Environmental Protection Agency (EPA), and the New Hampshire Department of Transportation (DOT) monitored chloride in watersheds in the vicinity of I-93 in southern New Hampshire.
-Chloride concentrations were primarily measured in winter with near continuous specific conductance readings by data loggers1.
-DES placed the assessment unit NHRIV700061102-18 on New Hampshire's 2006 Section 303(d) list because measurements of chloride concentrations through 2005 demonstrated exceedences of State surface water quality standards.
-The assessment unit is also impaired for aquatic life use support due to pH, benthic macroinvertebrate assessment and benthic habitat assessment.
-This assessment unit, along with all rivers and lakes in the state, was listed as impaired for the fish consumption designated use due to the state-wide fish consumption advisory for mercury.
+Chloride concentrations were primarily measured in winter with near continuous specific conductance readings by data loggers.
+DES placed the assessment unit NHRIV700061102-23 on New Hampshire's 2006 Section 303(d) list because measurements of chloride concentrations through 2005 demonstrated exceedences of State surface water quality standards.
+This assessment unit, along with all rivers and lakes in the state, is also listed as impaired for the fish consumption designated use due to the state-wide fish consumption advisory for mercury.

 For this TMDL study, DES, EPA and DOT developed a monitoring program to collect a comprehensive and standardized dataset for chloride, stream flow, and chloride imports to and exports from the watershed (DES, 2006).
 The monitoring plan was implemented between July 1, 2006 and June 30, 2007.
 The data from this monitoring program have been summarized in a Data Quality Audit (DES 2007a) and a Data Report (DES 2007b).
 The difference between the TMDL monitoring and the previous efforts is that data were collected at the same time at all stations to allow comparison between stations under similar conditions.
 Stream flow data were collected so that chloride flow duration curves and export calculations could be made.
-Figure 2 shows the near continuous measurements of temperature, chloride, stream flow, and chloride export (product of chloride concentration and stream flow) at the outlet station, I93-POL-01V, between July 1, 2006, and June 30, 2007.
-The average values for these parameters over the year were 10.75 °C, 163.02 mg Cl/L, 15.72 cfs, and 1562.83 tons Cl/yr, respectively.
+Figure 2 shows the near continuous measurements of temperature, chloride, stream flow (transposed from a nearby gage), and chloride export (product of chloride concentration and stream flow) at station I93-NTC-01 between July 1, 2006, and June 30, 2007.
+The average values for these parameters over the year were 9.79 °C, 152.27 mg Cl/L, 0.28 cfs, and 26.15 tons Cl/yr, respectively.
 For perspective, typical concentrations of chloride in New Hampshire rivers in 1920, before salt was used as a deicer, were 1.3 mg Cl/L (Hall, 1975).

-1 Data loggers are devices which can be programmed to read and store values from sensors deployed in the field at a set frequency.
+&lt;sup>1 Data loggers are devices which can be programmed to read and store values from sensors deployed in the field at a set frequency.
 For this study, data loggers were used to record measurements of water temperature and specific conductance in various streams every 15 minutes.